 - Once it is executed and closed, open your district portal and select School Site List from the Toolbox.

-- Last import day for all schools for which you have configured data import should match the current date:
+- Last import day for all schools for which you have configured data import should match the current date.
+Please note that it may take a few minutes for the update data to show up on the portal.

 - Next, you need to automate data import to run on a daily basis - this will keep your data in School Loop up-to-date.

-If the terms are not configured, no users will be visible for you.
+If the terms are not configured, no users will be visible to you.